-Both William Blake and William S. Blake are buried there, along with both of their wives and two of William S. Blake's daughters (one adopted, one natural).
+Both William Blake (1796-1871) and William Sullivan Blake (1830-1893) are buried there, along with both of their wives and two of William S. Blake's daughters (one adopted, one natural).
 Thus there were no descendants to carry on the business.

 Webpages which list extant bells by Henry N. Hooper:

 1846: Pinewood Lutheran Church, Burlington, Mass. (including photos showing characteristic fittings and counterweight)

 1855: The Monhegan Museum, Lighthouse Hill, Monhegan Island, Maine (PDF, 105KB, includes a small b/w photo); this bell is about 52" in diameter.